Gallasko/PgEngine/readme.md

 # Pg Engine

-A pure Entity Component System based Graphical Engine
+A pure Entity Component System based Graphical Engine You can find the official documentation for the Engine with a list of available components and tutorials [here](https://pgengine.readthedocs.io/en/latest/)

 # Design Goals
 - **Useful**: A complete 2D set with an upcoming 3D support